Editorial Report

 -

-- The 46th special article column section, curated by Professor Yang Ming-chang, Department of Chinese Literature, National Chengchi University, is entitled “Cultural Transmission and Everyday Imagery in the Age of Manuscripts.”
+The 46th special article column section, curated by Professor Yang Ming-zhang, Department of Chinese Literature, National Chengchi University, is entitled “Cultural Transmission and Everyday Imagery in the Age of Manuscripts.”
 The rise of AI models has propelled digital networks from an earlier stage centered on speed and reproducibility into a new generative era.
 A historical perspective, however, reminds us that cultural recording and transmission were not always so efficient.
 Paper did not replace bamboo and wooden slips until the Eastern Jin, marking the formal advent of the age of paper manuscripts.
 Although woodblock printing emerged in the Tang dynasty, large-scale printing only came to dominate after Feng Dao of the Five Dynasties engraved and disseminated the Nine Classics nationwide.
 From the Eastern Jin through the Five Dynasties and early Song, paper manuscripts thus remained the principal medium of cultural transmission.
 Su Shi personally experienced this major shift in media technology.
 In Li shi shanfang cangshu ji (Memoir of the Li Family's Mountain Study), he noted that the increasing ease of obtaining books paradoxically fostered superficial scholarly attitudes, while recalling his earlier years of diligent study when texts were scarce and had to be copied by hand.
 Although he acknowledged the convenience brought by paper and printing, his response was marked by ambivalence—a sentiment that closely parallels contemporary reflections on generative AI.
 Even after printed books became dominant, manuscripts retained distinctive value.
 Each manuscript preserves its own individuality, offering important evidence for the study of scribes, textual transmission, and historical context.
 The Dunhuang manuscripts and ancient Japanese copies from the Nara and Heian periods provide especially rich materials for understanding manuscript culture.
 This special topic invites contributions that explore cultural transmission, knowledge formation, and everyday imagery in the manuscript age.
 Submission for this special article column section ends by the beginning of Aug 2026.

-- The Bulletin continues to win subsidies this year.
+The Bulletin continues to win subsidies this year.
 It was selected as a THCI Core journal in 2010, 2011, 2012, 2013, 2014 and 2015, and won the highest biennial ranking of THCI consecutively in 2016, 2018, 2020 and 2023, by the Research Institute for the Humanities and Social Sciences, Ministry of Science and Technology of Taiwan.
 We hereby thank all of our supporters in the academic fields and the Research Institute for the Humanities and Social Sciences for their recognition and acknowledgement.

 - In order to provide a platform for smooth submission and communication, to promote specialization, internationalization and digital accessibility, the Bulletin established a new and designated website sponsored by Research Institute for the Humanities and Social Sciences with multilingual user interfaces supporting Chinese, English and Japanese in June 2023.
 The main content on the website includes latest news, submission requirements, and provides access to view and download past issues.
 The website facilitates viewing and circulation, as well as integration with domestic and overseas academic circles.
 The new website address is https://bdcl.nccu.edu.tw